vanus-labs/vanus-connect/connectors/sink-feishu/README.md

 ### Chat Bot Dynamic Webhook

-In some cases, users can't make sure how many bots there have or wanner send one message to multiple groups, which means they need to dynamically send message to
+In some cases, users can't make sure how many bots there have or send one message to multiple groups, which means they need to dynamically send message to
 Feishu Bot Service, `Chat Bot Dynamic Webhook` helps users do that.

 in `config.yml`, set `dynamic_route=true` to enable this feature, otherwise `xvfeishuboturls` and `xvfeishubotsigns` will be ignored.